andrewm-bose/Opin-ReviewsAnalysis/README.md

 * **product description fact extraction** - can you prioritize topics that talk about product details?
 * **coreference resolution** (eg. ‘it’ died -> ‘battery’ died) ** The corpus has 3,081,927 "it"/"it's"/"its" 's!
 That's a lot of potential context that could given much more thorough results!
+* **filtering features** - the demo website should definitely have at least one more filtering feature - the ability to deselect keywords in a topic you don't want to see.
+Maybe even manually type in one you do want to see too!
 * **webscraping mechanism** to apply it to live amazon reviews/other online marketplaces
 * **sub-word semantic meaning** (maybe with BERT)
 * **robustly-trained sentiment classifier** (maybe with BERT)